zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 </tbody>
 </table>

-### Implement a Live Voice Broadcast
+### Implements a Live Voice Broadcast

-#### Set the Channel Profile (setChannelProfile)
+#### Sets the Channel Profile (setChannelProfile)

 ```
 - (int)setChannelProfile:(AgoraChannelProfile)profile;
 ```

-This method configures the channel profile.
-The Agora RtcEngine needs to know what scenario the application is in to apply different methods for optimization.
+This method configures the channel profile. `RtcEngine` needs to know what scenario the application is in to apply different methods for optimization.

 The Agora Native SDK supports the following profiles: